 There are numerous products out there that will treat poultry houses and I break these down into different categories in the ultimate guide I wrote. but what can you use safely in your house?

-Well, in commercial poultry houses, red mite are treated with pesticides, although there is growing concern that some mites are becoming resistant and different types of pesticide are used to try to prevent this from happening.
+Well, in commercial poultry houses, red mites are treated with pesticides, although there is growing concern that some mites are becoming resistant and different types of pesticides are used to try to prevent this from happening.

 There are pest control companies that will deal with fleas in a home.
 They will have access to knapsacks of pesticides that they can use so if things get too bad, it might be worth calling them in.
 I would still repeat the spray application every 3 to 4 days.
 The life cycle of a mite is as little as 7 days – so treating before they have a chance to lay eggs will reduce numbers faster.